Recent Examples of echidna from the Web

 All that remains of that branch of the family tree is the platypus and four species of echidna.

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'echidna.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

 Did You Know?

-any of three species of egg-laying mammals (monotremes) of the family Tachyglossidae.
-Echidnas are stocky and virtually tailless.
-They have strong-clawed feet and spines on the upper part of the brownish body.
-The snout is narrow, the mouth very small, and the tongue long and sticky for feeding on termites, ants, and other invertebrates in the soil.
-The short-beaked echidna common in Australia and Tasmania is 12–21 in.
-(30–53 cm) long.
-Two species of long-beaked echidna live only on the island of New Guinea.
-They are 18–31 in.
-(45–78 cm) long and have a prominent downward-pointing snout.
-They are valued for their meat and are declining in numbers.
+There are two species of echidna.
+Both are egg-laying mammals that are stocky and virtually tailless.
+They have strong-clawed feet and spines on the upper part of a brownish body.
+The snout is narrow and the mouth is small, with a tongue that is long and sticky for feeding on termites and ants, their chief food.
+New Guinea echidnas are 18–31 in (45–78 cm) long and piglike.
+Valued for their meat, they are declining in numbers.
+Echidnas of Australia and Tasmania are 14–21 in (35–53 cm) long.
 Echidnas exude milk from mammary openings on the skin, and the young lap it up.
-See alsoanteater; pangolin; hedgehog.

 Learn More about echidna

 Britannica.com: Encyclopedia article about echidna

 What made you want to look up echidna?
 Please tell us where you read or heard it (including the quote, if possible).